born2net/ng2-minimal/README.md

-# Angular 2 JumpStart with TypeScript
+# Angular 2 JumpStart with TypeScript and new Router

 The goal of this jumpstart app is to provide a simple way to get started with Angular 2 while also showing several key Angular 2 features.
 The sample